 How to fix it:

-Water your Dracaena when the top 75% of soil in the pot is dry to the touch.
+Water your Dracaena when 75% of the soil volume is dry.
 Check your plants about every 7 to 10 days and remember that our homes are often hot and dry in the winter, so plants may need to be watered more often.

 Potential Cause 2: Water Sensitivity